-Darlena Cochran, LAPC
+Darlena Cochran, LAPC, NCC

 In-Network with Aetna, BCBS, Cigna, Reduced Private Pay Rate & UHC